cthompsonirl/cloud-resume-challenege/README.md

 Github in combination with Terraform Cloud is used for version control and for the CI/CD pipeline.

-You can visit my website here which is the result of this project: https://christhompsoncloud.com/
+You can visit my website here which is the result of this project: https://christhompsoncloud.com/ and my blog post detailing my experience [here](https://dev.to/cthompsonirl/into-the-cloud-embarking-on-a-journey-of-skill-building-and-self-discovery-while-also-attempting-the-cloud-resume-challenge-cdd)